Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 where $T_2^{*}$ is the decay of the entangled singlet state and $\epsilon$, $A_i$, $\phi_i$ are constants capturing SPAM errors and relative valley occupation and oscillation phase.
 We find a good fit with a Gaussian decay, but the first $P_\text{S}$ data point of all three traces is systematically too large for unknown reason.
-We find $T_2^{*} \approx \SI{1.7}{\micro \second}$ (Tab.~\ref{tab:Fit_params_cum_shut}), which is a reasonable value for a spin singlet decay in an isotopically purified $^{28}$Si/SiGe.
+We find $T_2^{*} \approx \SI{1.7}{\micro \second}$ (Tab.~\ref{tab:Fit_params_cum_shut}), which is a reasonable value for a spin singlet decay in an isotopically purified $^{28}$Si/SiGe, since the value is expected to be by a factor of $\sqrt{2}$ smaller than the single spin ensemble dephasing time \cite{Wu25}.
 Remarkably, the spin-singlet decay in a DQD with raised barrier (shuttle distance $d=0$\,nm) is found to be \SI{1.4}{\micro \second}, which is longer than for the natural Si/SiGe ($\approx \SI{0.6}{\micro \second}$ in Ref. \cite{Struck23}), but shorter than the decay including the shuttle process extended by motional narrowing and presumably limited by the spin dephasing in the static (left) QD.
-Hence, the shuttle process does not add to the spin-decoherence of the spin singlet, if the impact of $\EVS$ minima and spin-valley resonances can be avoided.
-The shuttle distance can be increased by larger shuttle velocity as only the shuttled time compared to the $T_2^{*}$ corrected by motional narrowing is governing the singlet decay.
+Hence, the shuttle process tends to not add to the spin-decoherence of the spin singlet, if the impact of $\EVS$ minima and spin-valley resonances can be avoided.
+The shuttle distance can be increased by larger shuttle velocity as only the shuttling time compared to the $T_2^{*}$ corrected by motional narrowing is governing the singlet decay.